By: Hugh C. McBride

 This exciting technology has a variety of applications.
 For example, a Reuters article notes it could be used in relationship counseling to demonstrate and document disparities within a couple’s communication patterns.
-At the moment, though, Karahalios is focusing on the ways in which the clock can help improve the communication skills of children with high-functioning autism.
+At the moment, though, Karahalios is focusing on the ways in which the clock can help improve the communication skills of children with Asperger’s Syndrome or high-functioning autism.

 Immediate Visual Feedback for Children with Autism

 According to an article posted on the website of the UI-UC Department of Computer Science, features of the Conversation Clock include: